-Philly is an extremely progressive city as well as a bustling tourist magnet year round thanks to its prominent place in American history and heritage—this is home to the Liberty Bell and Betsy Ross' House, and both the Declaration of Independence and U.S. Constitution were signed here—and busy calendar of events, from arts-related to sports (hello, Gritty, the unnerving yet endearing mascot for NHL's Philly Flyers).
+The setting for the fifth season of Netflix's phenomenally popular and moving reality series, Queer Eye, Philly is an extremely progressive city as well as a bustling tourist magnet year round thanks to its prominent place in American history and heritage—this is home to the Liberty Bell and Betsy Ross' House, and both the Declaration of Independence and U.S. Constitution were signed here—and busy calendar of events, from arts-related to sports (hello, Gritty, the unnerving yet endearing mascot for NHL's Philly Flyers).
 There's an official "Gayborhood" smack dab in Center City with rainbow-emblazoned street signs (it runs from 11th to Broad Street and Chestnut to Pine Street), while two other districts have become the home and stomping grounds of LGBTQ locals in recent years: South Philly's East Passyunk and, to the city's northeast, buzzing hipster haven Fishtown.

 A trailblazer for LGBT-focused tourism efforts, 2003 saw the launch of an extensive tourism campaign and commercial, "Get Your History Straight And Your Nightlife Gay," while Visit Philadelphia's website hosts a robust, dedicated LGBTQ resource page with helpful articles and pdf downloads, plus updated events listings (also check out up-to-the-minute website, Philly Gay Listings).

 Major LGBTQ Events in Philadelphia